 However, problems and limitations may arise when these devices are called upon to perform "double duty," serving in both a primary function (such as analog-to-Dante interfacing or audio signal processing) as well as acting as a Leader clock.
 This is understandable as the main purpose of these devices is to serve functions other than acting as a primary synchronization reference.
-Timing related features, such as allowing connection of a video bi- or trilevel sync signal is rarely, if ever, supported.
-And PTP performance can degrade when the computing power of a device is intended primarily for handling and manipulating digital audio signals.
+Specialized features, such as allowing a GNSS-derived time base are rarely, if ever, supported.
+PTP performance can degrade when the computing power of a device is intended primarily for handling and manipulating digital audio signals.
 This can lead to the required PTP resources being in short supply when the number of Dante devices that need timing messages moves into the hundreds.
-Also, firmware updates, cabling changes, and other maintenance tasks typically associated with a general-purpose Dante device would impact the Leader clock functionality for an entire installation.
+Also, firmware updates, cabling changes, and other maintenance tasks typically associated with a generalpurpose Dante device would impact the Leader clock functionality for an entire installation.

-The Model 5401A was specifically designed to support a Dante-based audio system's Leader clock requirement.
-And the unit's generation of audio tones and implementation of the word clock output utilize hardware circuitry that is separate from that associated with its PTP functionality.
+The Model 5402 was specifically designed to support a Dante-based audio or video system's Leader clock requirement.
+By utilizing GNSS, multiple Model 5402 units can be installed at independent locations while sharing a common timing reference.
+The unit's generation of audio tones and implementation of the word clock output utilize hardware circuitry that is separate from that associated with its PTP functionality.
 As such, this secondary functionality will not interfere with PTP operation.
-Unlike a general-purpose Dante device, once mounted in an equipment rack and the required interconnections are made, the Model 5401A will perform its tasks without risk of interruption due to conflicting resource demands.
+Unlike general-purpose Dante devices, once mounted in an equipment rack and the required interconnections made, the Model 5402 will perform its tasks without risk of interruption due to conflicting resource demands.